Star Wars: Skeleton Crew: Release

 Skeleton Crew premiered on Disney+ on December 2, 2024, with its first two episodes.
 The other six episodes were released weekly from December 10 to January 14, 2025.
 A 2023 premiere was first announced at Star Wars Celebration in May 2022, with White expecting the series to be released in November or December of that year.
 By late 2023, Skeleton Crew was set to be released in 2024, with a United States Copyright Office filing for the first episode indicating an approximate release in January.
-By July 2024, the series was set to premiere on December 3, 2024, before it was moved up a day in November to the December 2 date.
+By July 2024, the series was set to premiere on December 3, 2024, but in November, it was moved up a day to the December 2 date.